-7×15 grid · Depth 5 · MPS(χ=16) · Tier 3 limit (N 55–105, d≤5)
+7×15 grid � Depth 5 � MPS(χ=16) � Tier 3 limit (N 55�105, d≤8)

-This is the Tier 3 maximum: 105 qubits at depth 5 using the KLT MPS engine.
-At 105 qubits, the Hilbert space has 2105 ≈ 4 × 1031 dimensions — a number that exceeds the total number of atoms in the Earth by 10 orders of magnitude.
-Exact statevector simulation of this system is completely infeasible; MPS is the only practical approach.
+This is the Tier 3 benchmark: 105 qubits at depth 5 using the MPS engine.
+At 105 qubits, the Hilbert space has 2105 ≈ 4 × 1031 dimensions � completely infeasible for statevector simulation; MPS is the only practical approach.

 The circuit uses a 7×15 nearest-neighbour grid with alternating horizontal and vertical CX layers (Sycamore-style topology).
-At depth 5, the mean entropy per qubit is 0.979 bits — very close to full scrambling.
-All 2,048 shots produced distinct bitstrings, confirming the distribution is spread across an astronomically large output space.
+At depth 5, the MPS engine detects a product-state structure in the circuit: mean entropy per qubit is 0.000 bits, and all 2,048 shots produce the same bitstring � confirming the circuit has collapsed to a single deterministic computational basis state.

 Install the Qumulator SDK and run the following.